Housing insecurity: High rent cost burden

 United States Department of Housing and Urban Development uses the terms "cost burdened" and "severely cost burdened" to describe individuals or families that spend more than 30% and 50% of their income on housing costs, respectively.
 According to the 2020 U.S. census, 46% of American renters are cost burdened, with 23% severely cost burdened.

-one out of five in the United States who earn less than $25,000 per year have fallen behind on rent.
+One out of five in the United States who earn less than $25,000 per year have fallen behind on rent.

+Research on college students in the United States has found that housing insecurity has become increasingly common due to rising housing and living costs near universities.
+A 2020 study reported that more than 45% of college students experience some form of housing insecurity, including difficulty paying rent, overcrowding, or temporary homelessness.

 Evidence from multiple fields of harmful effects from housing affordability constraints on parents’ mental health, children's cognitive functioning, and on child misbehaviour.

 Low-quality and unsafe housing

 Landlords may also fail housing quality standards inspections by neglecting to repair and maintain their property as required.

 An estimated 15% of rental units in the United States (over five million) have significant quality and safety issues (such as crumbling walls and vermin infestation) or lacked residential essentials, like heating equipment or running water.
-Consistent exposure to unsafe housing (e.g. dampness, poor ventilation, and unhygenic conditions) can lead to an increase in mold and other allergens that develop and aggravate respiratory diseases like asthma, the most common chronic health problem among children Broader hazard issues such as fire-risks and unsafe structures, can lead to fires or collapses causing injuries, and render a housing unit uninhabitable or condemned.
+Consistent exposure to unsafe housing (e.g. dampness, poor ventilation, and unhygienic conditions) can lead to an increase in mold and other allergens that develop and aggravate respiratory diseases like asthma, the most common chronic health problem among children Broader hazard issues such as fire-risks and unsafe structures, can lead to fires or collapses causing injuries, and render a housing unit uninhabitable or condemned.

-Despite lead paint having been banned in the United States in the 1970s, lead paint is still present in some houses and how its a particularly prevalent issue in low-income, majority-minority neighborhoods, still contain lead paint.
-This is despite the increased risk of lead poisoning, which has negative effects on children's cognitive development and executive function.
+Despite lead paint having been banned in the United States in the 1970s, lead paint is still present in some houses and lead poisoning (which has negative effects on children's cognitive development and executive function) is a particularly prevalent issue in low-income, majority-minority neighborhoods.